CACILTD/forecaster/UserGuide/Getting-started/Getting-started.md

-# Getting started
 ---
-Forecaster getting started guide.
+description: gfdsgfdgd
 ---

+# Getting started

+If you are new to Forecaster and want to start a project of yours, start here:

 If you are new to Forecaster and want to start a project of yours, start here: